 From a visual standpoint, the framework is not supposed to be representative of any specific element, or anthropomorphizing the ALEs.
 This is the reason why using simple 2D visuals is currently the most effective vehicle to represent this framework.
 The inspiration to the design comes from the original Rogue game, released in 1980 by Michael Toy and Glenn Wichman, in conjunction with its modern iterations.
 The reasoning behind this approach is that roguelike games incorporate procedurally generated levels, and provide limitless environmental/open-world exploration.
 These game mechanics can offer a unique canvas to explore the themes discussed herein.
 An added significant advantage the roguelike genre has over other video game genres is the ability to scale the game world up or down, depending on the complexity and depth of the procedural parameters set in the generation of the game world.
 The core game mechanics of roguelike games can be modified and used within a serious gaming framework, and are flexible enough to be adapted to a variety of goals.

-Random environment generation relies heavily on PCG algorithms.
+Random environment generation relies heavily on procedural content generation (PCG) algorithms.
 This feature creates a dynamic environment where players and ALEs continuously adapt to new settings and challenges in the game world, making decisions that could have a range of outcomes based on the game’s algorithms.
 A promising branch that ties to the relationships of components outlined in a roguelike game is Complex Adaptive Systems (CAS).

 The core principles of CAS focus on the unpredictable dynamics, adaptation, and emergent properties of multiple interconnected components (or agents).
 These agents tend to be highly dynamic, dispersed, and decentralized, and adapt or learn from their interactions with each other and their environments.